leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 Would multiple GPUs increase available memory?
 ----------------------------------------------

-No, each GPU can only access its own memory.
+Typically, no, each GPU can only access its own memory, however, some GPUs can share their memory.
+This is can be enabled with :ref:`Distribute Memory Across Devices <prefs-system-cycles-distributive-memory>`.

 What renders faster, Nvidia or AMD, CUDA, OptiX or OpenCL?